A Rage Quit review

 Sometime between Mass Effects 2 and 3, several ‘ark ships’ depart on a one-way trip to Andromeda.
 But after a 600-year voyage, a disaster costs us our ‘pathfinder’ - the survey specialist who claims new planets - and the system turns out to be hostile and dangerous, not the ‘golden world’ we were promised.
 Up steps one of Pathfinder’s off-spring to lead the rag-tag crew to a new home.
 But all I can think is ‘Wonder what Shep is doing’ because unlike the plot, ME:A doesn’t break new ground, it just reminds you of better ME moments.

-Once our ship has reached the Nexus, a mini-citadel for the various Arks that launched, we find it barely hanging on; it’s become a powder-keg of tension as the inhabitants went stir-crazy waiting to get onto a planet.
-As the other arks are still AWOL, it falls on us to get the Nexus shipshape and the inhabitants a home.
 We’ve got dozens of planets to explore and at first it’s exciting.
 But we’re rarely doing Neil Armstrong impressions.
-Most of the time Nexus scouts already tried to settle the planets and it turns out an ancient civilisation of Poundland Protheans did all the hard work (most of the missions are restarting their old machinery).
+Most of the time scouts from the Nexus, a forward staging area and hub, already tried to settle the planets and it turns out an ancient civilisation of Poundland Protheans did all the hard work (most of the missions are restarting their old machinery).
 I’m less Pathfinder and more path-follower.

 Adding to our woes, the ‘kett’ rock up.
 An invading force which takes entire populations never to be seen again, they’re hilariously cliched (the boss wears a cape) and look like a mix between Saint’s Row’s Zinyak and those aliens from Galaxy Quest – you can’t take them seriously as what amounts to fun-size Reapers.
 There's also the annoying, characterless Remnant, hostile Geth-a-like tech left behind by pretend Protheans who also caused ‘The Scourge’, a dark energy fallout from a bomb, trapping us here.
 So we’ve got not-Reapers, not-Geth and not-Protheans.
 All we need now is a not-Shepard.